The Strategerist podcast highlights compassion and optimism through conversation with newsmakers, leaders, and people working to change the world.

 In 2004, the former Goldman Sachs exec founded ARZU Studio Hope, an organization empowering women in Afghanistan by providing jobs, education, and healthcare.

 March 1, 2019

 Bill Browder is Russian President Vladimir Putin’s number one enemy.
 We chat about his campaign to expose Putin and Russian government officials for corruption and human rights abuses.

 Episode 07: Ambassador Antonio Garza

-Former Ambassador to Mexico Antonio Garza joined us to discuss trade and immigration with our southern neighbor.
-Having grown up along the Texas-Mexico border and the grandson of Mexican immigrants, Ambassador Garza brought passion and knowledge to an in-depth discussion.
+Former Ambassador to Mexico Garza discusses trade and immigration with our southern neighbor, having grown up along the Texas-Mexico border the grandson of Mexican immigrants.

 February 15, 2019